The Visitor Center and Klingsberg Aviary will be closed to visitors from December 22, 2024, through January 22, 2025.

 Sculpture of the Carolina Parakeet

-The Arboretum at Penn State
+This sculpture was on display at The Arboretum at Penn State.

 A flash of yellow and emerald green, the Carolina Parakeet was called “puzzi la née” (head of yellow) by the Seminole tribe.
 The birds traveled in flocks, foraging on nuts, seeds, and fruit in old-growth bottomland forests along waterways, including in southern Pennsylvania.
 As forests were cleared and land was developed, they fed on orchards and agricultural fields and were shot for crop damage.
 Their decline mirrored the disappearing forests, and eventually persecution, disease, and collection for fashion and museum specimens led to their extinction.

-LAST SEEN: The last known bird died in captivity at the Cincinnati Zoo in 1918.
+Last seen: The last known bird died in captivity at the Cincinnati Zoo in 1918.

 Heath Hen